kleinfelter/secret-msg/readme.md

 - This version throws out everything nonessential.
 The smaller the code base, the less code you must review in order to be confident there is no malware embedded.
 - This version fixes a few bugs.
   Secrets and Passphrases are encrypted in order to make the data anonymous, especially in MySQL.
+  Secrets and Passphrases are removed from the browser history, so Ctrl+Shift+Tab does not reveal them.